A 2-day itinerary and city walk in Budapest

 Széchenyi Thermal Bath

 So that’s what we did.
 We headed out from our apartment to the Bajcsy-Zsilinszky út station and headed to our first stop of day 1 – Széchenyi Thermal Bath.
 It is one of the largest and most popular bath complexes in Budapest.
-Thermal medicinal bath has been a tradition in Hungary: the bath draws water from two thermal springs at a temperature of 74 to 77°C, which is rich in sulfate, calcium, magnesium, bicarbonate, metaboric acid, and fluoride.
+A thermal medicinal bath has been a tradition in Hungary: the bath draws water from two thermal springs at a temperature of 74 to 77°C, which is rich in sulfate, calcium, magnesium, bicarbonate, and metaboric acid, and fluoride.
 It is believed that the high-quality bath has healing effects, the rich mineral composition is great for damaged joints, and treats degenerative diseases, chronic and semi-acute arthritis, neuralgia, back pain, and such.

 While it might be a tag too hot to go to thermal baths in summer, it is quite nice to soak in hot water during winter.
 The Széchenyi thermal bath is dominated by Neo-Baroque and Neo-Renaissance style architecture and features water metaphors and water allegories in its rich decorations.
 At least I felt refreshed after a hot bath admiring the aesthetically beautiful sculptures.